 Winston Aldworth flies aboard Silk Air MI637 from Da Nang to Singapore.

-A 737-800.
+The plane: A 737-800.
 SilkAir is fully owned by Singapore Airlines, and has for years serviced Asian nations as a short-haul carrier based in Changi.
 You won't see their banner in the skies for much longer, it was recently announced that the SilkAir fleet would be converted and fly under the Singapore Airlines banner by 2020, with a few 737-800s going to Scoot, Singapore's low-cost brand.

 The seat: 1D.
 A window seat, with cracking views over ocean and islands.